Gratheon/website/about/Problems/🌻 Insufficient pollination.md

 [[**The lost opportunity from insufficient pollinators for global food supplies and human health**](https://www.thelancet.com/journals/lanplh/article/PIIS2542-5196(22)00265-0/fulltext)]([https://www.notion.so/The-lost-opportunity-from-insufficient-pollinators-for-global-food-supplies-and-human-health-1cc1a880358645fdb66568b1f3d09764?pvs=21](https://www.notion.so/The-lost-opportunity-from-insufficient-pollinators-for-global-food-supplies-and-human-health-1cc1a880358645fdb66568b1f3d09764?pvs=21))

-## Problem 2.
-Even if bees are present, they are positioned inefficiently
+## Even if bees are present, they are positioned inefficiently

 Apiaries can be placed inefficiently, which can lead to extensive routes done by the foraging bees.
 This in turn increases risks for the colony to run out of foragers and have starvation.
 For the beekeepers it can mean reduced yields.
 Inefficient placement means that hives are positioned close together, far away from fields, trees or water.